 Slam latches are mechanical closure devices that allow drawers, doors – in a number of applications - and cabinets to be pushed or slammed closed securely.
-Common uses for slam latches include utility boxes and sliding doors which are often closed with some force.
-A particularly rugged type of latch, the slam latch is well suited for industrial, construction, transportation and residential applications in which long life, high frequency usage and continued performance are essential.
-Common materials used in the fabrication of industrial latches include steel, stainless steel, zinc and high strength plastics, all of which are often coated for further strengthening and protection.
-Latches are ideal closure fixtures for doors, drawers, trailers, farm equipment and industrial machinery and many aircraft applications.
-Door latches, gate latches and cabinet latches are all commonly used with some regularity and therefore, like slam latches, are required to be high strength and durable.
-Slam latches are designed in order to withstand the effects of stress and force as the retaining bolt in the latch automatically withdraw and secure the component in the closed position.
+Common uses for slam latches include utility boxes and sliding doors, which are often closed with some force.
+A particularly rugged type of latch, the slam latch is well suited for industrial, construction, transportation, and residential applications in which long life, high frequency usage, and continued performance are essential.
+Common materials used in the fabrication of industrial latches include steel, stainless steel, zinc, and high strength plastics, all of which are often coated for further strengthening and protection.
+Latches are ideal closure fixtures for doors, drawers, trailers, farm equipment, industrial machinery, and many aircraft applications.
+Door latches, gate latches, and cabinet latches are all commonly used with some regularity and therefore, like slam latches, are required to be high strength and durable.
+Slam latches are designed to withstand the effects of stress and force as the retaining bolt in the latch automatically withdraws and secures the component in the closed position.